This list was written following Hurricane Ida in 2021 but has been updated. Some original links might be out-of-date.

 Tips for evacuees:

-Whether you evacuated in advance of Hurricane Ida or after the storm to escape the lack of power and services, here are a few important things to bear in mind.
+Whether you evacuated in advance of a storm or afterwards to escape the lack of power and services, here are a few important things to bear in mind.

 Document, document, document.
 Be sure to keep a thorough record and all receipts of the cost you incur.
 If possible use a single debit or credit card for evacuation related transactions, so you can cross reference the statement later.
 It’s also a good idea to take photos or videos of the property you are leaving behind.